 Step 1: Clone the example application and install dependencies:

-$ git clone [email protected]:percy/example-percy-puppeteer.git $ cd example-percy-puppeteer $ npm install
+$ git clone [email protected]:percy/example-percy-nightmare.git $ cd example-percy-nightmare $ npm install

 The example app and its tests will now be ready to go.
 You can explore the app by opening the

 Step 2: Sign in to Percy, create a new organization, and create a new project.
 You can name both the organization and project 'todo'.

 After you've created the project, you'll be shown a token environment variable.

 Step 3: In the shell window you're working in, export the token environment variable:

 Note: usually this would only be set up in your CI environment, but to keep things simple we'll configure it in your shell so that Percy is enabled in your local environment.